 One of Shah Abbas I plans, after choosing the city of Isfahan as the capital, was the construction of beautiful and long Chahar bagh Street and numerous gardens around it.
 The successor of the gardens, which is reminiscent of the concept of the Garden in the Garden, was the principles of the Isfahan like other gardens.
-Today, except Behesht Garden and Chehel Sotoun Garden, other ones have disappeared and the only their names remains.
+Today, except for Behesht Garden and Chehel Sotoun Garden, other ones have disappeared and only their names remain.

-Inside Chehel Sotoun palace, Shah Abbas designed a cape craft building with small rooms around it, which is considered as the core of garden.
+Inside Chehel Sotoun palace, Shah Abbas designed a cape craft building with small rooms around it, which is considered as the core of the garden.
 This courtyard was used to receive guests from the king's court at celebrations.

 Since then, after the reign of King Abbas II, the seventh king of Safavid, the Chehel Sotoun mansion has been enlarged and has added forums and porches.
-These include the Mirror Hall, the Eighteenth Column Hall, the two large rooms of the North and the South, the porches on the sides of the King's Hall and the Great Basin in front of the Hall with all the decorations of painting, mirroring, tiling of the walls and ceilings.
+These include the Mirror Hall, the Eighteenth Column Hall, the two large rooms of the North and the South, the porches on the sides of the King's Hall, and the Great Basin in front of the Hall with all the decorations of painting, mirroring, tiling of the walls and ceilings.